Additional Search Options

 Select status of trademark

 Search entries specific to a current status using the "status" section.
-You can choose from all, all active, pending, registered, all inactive.
+You can choose from “all”, “all active”, “pending”, “registered”, and “all inactive”.
 For a general search, use the "all" status.
 Use "all active" to exclude abandoned and expunged marks.

 The "pending" and "registered" statuses are specific and limit your search results.
 Please see the section Trademark status for more details.

-Please note: If you modify the default date selection, you must specify an action other than "All"; otherwise, your search results will be invalid.
+Please note: If you modify the default date selection, you must specify an action other than "All" for your search to be valid.

 Adding more than one action date range